 While women typically associate hair loss with aging and menopause, many might not realize what a huge role proper nutrition plays in their hair health.
 Fortunately, loading up on wholesome foods rich in vitamins for hair loss in women can nourish the body and help prevent and manage the problem more effectively.

 Keep reading to discover the best hair loss vitamins for women to restore your hair's youthful look and strength.

-The scalp uses vitamin A to create sebum, which is the oil that lubricates the hair roots and prevents hair from drying out.
-Spinach, carrots, apricots, and peaches are all rich in vitamin A.
+The scalp uses vitamin A to create sebum, which is the oil that lubricates the hair roots and prevents them from drying out.1 However, caution should be practiced to avoid over-consumption as it can have adverse effects.
+Natural sources of vitamin A include spinach, carrots, apricots, and peaches.

 - National Institutes of Health.
 (2014).
 Hair Loss.
 Retrieved September 1, 2014, from http://www.nlm.nih.gov/medlineplus/hairloss.html

 - Office on Women's Health.
 (2008).
 Skin and Hair Health.
 In: The Healthy Woman: A Complete Guide for All Ages.
 Retrieved from http://www.womenshealth.gov/publications/our-publications/the-healthy-woman/skin_hair.pdf

 - Park, S.Y. et al. (2013).
 Iron plays a certain role in patterned hair loss.
 Journal of Korean medical science, 28(6), 934-938. doi: 10.3346/jkms.2013.28.6.934